ORelio/Sound-Manager/README.md

 * Existing `imageres.dll` is moved to `imageres.dll.old` since it is in use by the system
 * `imageres.dll.bak` is copied to `imageres.dll` and its `WAV` resourse is updated

 This feature requires administrator privileges.
-If enabled, SoundManager will show an [UAC](https://en.wikipedia.org/wiki/User_Account_Control) prompt on startup.
+If enabled, SoundManager will show an [UAC](https://en.wikipedia.org/wiki/User_Account_Control) prompt on launch.
 Due to `imageres.dll` files being used by the system, SoundManager might not be able to patch the startup sound more than once between each system reboot.

 ### Windows 8/10 startup and shutdown sounds